adwaygirish/adwaygirish.github.io/README.md

 This is a plug-and-play Jekyll theme best suited to use on [GitHub Pages](https://pages.github.com) without even setting up a local environment.

-(all of this is taken from the readme file of the original templatea)
+(all of this is taken from the readme file of the original template)